-- 1.20 The Wales Spatial Plan Update 2008: People, Places, Futures sets out a vision for how each part of Wales should develop economically, socially and environmentally over the next 20 years.
+- 1.20.
+The strategy for the Capital Region is: - To strengthen and reintegrate the existing system of towns and cities within South East Wales so that the area functions as a coherent urban network, and can compete internationally.
+Integrated transport is crucial to this; and - To work with our partners to develop an ambitious programme of joined up regeneration activity along the Heads of the Valley corridor which will complement the upgrade of the A465.
+The aim of this will be to improve quality of life, retain and attract residents and increase prosperity of the whole area focusing initially in unlocking the potential of Merthyr Tydfil and Ebbw Vale. - 1.21.
+The Consultation draft Wales Spatial Plan Update 2008: People, Places, Futures sets out a vision for how each part of Wales should develop economically, socially and environmentally over the next 20 years.
 The document further develops the concept of a Capital Region and provides a more detailed context for the development of the Rhondda Cynon Taf LDP.
 The Wales Spatial Plan proposes distinct approaches for the three areas that make up the Capital Region.
-The three areas are:

-- City/Coast;

-- · Heads of the Valleys Plus, and

-- Connections Corridor.

-- 1.21 Rhondda Cynon Taf is within the Heads of the Valleys Plus and the Connections Corridor. - 1.22 The Spatial Plan Update identifies 14 hub settlements which it sees as vital to the success of the city-region.
-Included are the Rhondda Cynon Taf settlements of Aberdare, Pontypridd and Llantrisant. - 1.23 In addition to the strategy areas and hub settlements the document also identifies three Strategic Opportunity Areas (SOA).
-The SOAs are centred around: - The Heads of the Valleys Road (A465); - Llantrisant and North West Cardiff, and - St. Athan in the Vale of Glamorgan. - 1.24 SOAs offer the potential for development to take place in a sustainable way, which will benefit the region as a whole.
+The three areas are: - City / Coast; - · Heads of the Valleys Plus, and - Connections Corridor. - 1.22.
+Rhondda Cynon Taf is within the Heads of the Valleys Plus and the Connections Corridor. - 1.23.
+The Spatial Plan Update identifies 14 hub settlements which it sees as vital to the success of the city-region.
+Included are the Rhondda Cynon Taf settlements of Aberdare, Pontypridd and Llantrisant.

+- 1.24.
+In addition to the strategy areas and hub settlements the document also identifies three Strategic Opportunity Areas (SOA).
+The SOAs are centred around:

+- The Heads of the Valley Road (A465);

+- Llantrisant and North West Cardiff, and

+- St Athan in the Vale of Glamorgan.

+- 1.25.
+SOAs offer the potential for development to take place in a sustainable way, which will benefit the region as a whole.
 The strategic location of Rhondda Cynon Taf means that the County Borough has a crucial role to play in the development of all of the SOAs.